One week in Cuba

 Day 4 in Cuba – a day trip to Vinales

-Vinales is a 3-4 drive West of Havana as is known as Tobacco country due to the large concentration of tobacco farms.
+Vinales is a 3-4 drive West of Havana and is known as Tobacco country due to the large concentration of tobacco farms.
 A day trip will invariably involve a long drive, horse riding in the countryside and visiting a tobacco farm as well as a few other optional sights.

 There are several tobacco farms to choose from close to Vinales Valley.
-Many local guides wait around the prehistoric wall painting looking to offer travelers horse rides to one of these impressive plantations or you can prearrange it with your Airbnb or Casa host as we did.
+Many local guides wait around the prehistoric wall painting looking to offer travellers horse rides to one of these impressive plantations or you can prearrange it with your Airbnb or Casa host as we did.

 Your horse ride will bring you to one of the several tobacco farms sitting in the middle of the rolling countryside.
 Local hosts are used to foreigners visiting and are usually friendly, helpful and charming; your guides will play an important role too as they will be able to translate for farmers.
-In saying that our ‘cowboy’ knew about as many words of english as we did Spanish so it made for an interesting day.
+In saying that our ‘cowboy’ knew about as many words of English as we did Spanish so it made for an interesting day.

 Depending on the time of year you may see workers harvesting tobacco whilst your hosts explain the cigar-making process.
 The leaves are hung upside down to dry for between 40 and 60 days.
 Then the vein of the leaf (where 98% of the nicotine resides) is removed and the leaves are sprayed with a special mixture of ingredients like pineapple, lemon, honey, cinnamon, vanilla, and rum for the fermentation process.

-Three different types of leaves are used to roll the final cigar — filler (inside), binder (holding it together), and the wrapper (visually appealing outer layer).
+Three different types of leaves are used to roll the final cigar — filler (inside), binder (holding it together), and wrapper (visually appealing outer layer).

 The farmer will be keen for you to purchase a few cigars and even if you don’t smoke they are great gifts to take back home.

-After the tobacco farm we continued on our horses to some caves and a waterfall.
+After the tobacco farm, we continued on our horses to some caves and a waterfall.
 Whilst very picturesque it was a long hot ride and even longer to get all the way back to the beginning.

 - Insist on getting a modern car if you can – either a late model car/van or a classic car that has been restored.
 You will pay extra for this but the old classic cars are mostly in dire need of some tender loving care and are not made for long journeys.